-Researchers don't know what a safe dose is, so there is no recommended dose.
+Researchers do not know what a safe dose is, so there is no recommended dose.

-Powdered herb (available in capsules).
-In one study for menopausal symptoms, people took 500 - 600 mg tablets or capsules up to six times daily.
+Powdered herb (available in capsules): In one study for menopausal symptoms, people took 500 to 600 mg tablets or capsules up to 6 times daily.

 You should not drink the essential oil of dong quai because it has a small amount of cancer-causing substances.